mrkkrp/markkarpov.com/megaparsec/switch-from-parsec-to-megaparsec.md

 signedNumber = L.signed sc number
 ```

-And that's it, shiny and new, `Text.Megaparsec.Lexer` is at your service,
+And that's it, shiny and new, `Text.Megaparsec.Char.Lexer` is at your
-now you can implement anything you want without the need to copy and edit
+service, now you can implement anything you want without the need to copy
-entire `Text.Parsec.Token` module (people had to do it sometimes, you know).
+and edit entire `Text.Parsec.Token` module (people had to do it sometimes,
+you know).

 ## What's next?